huggingface/transformers/model_cards/nlpaueb/bert-base-greek-uncased-v1/README.md

 ## Pre-process text (Deaccent - Lower)

-In order to use `bert-base-greek-uncased-v1`, you have to pre-process texts in order to lowercase letters and remove all Greek diacritics.
+In order to use `bert-base-greek-uncased-v1`, you have to pre-process texts to lowercase letters and remove all Greek diacritics.

 ```python